ViniciusCruzMoura/pet_adoption_manager/README.md

 ## 📜 Funcionalidades <a name="funcionalidades"></a>
 > Principais serviços disponiveis no sistema:
-- Realizar o cadastro ne animais
+- Realizar o cadastro de animais

 ## 💻 Pré-requisitos <a name="prerequisitos"></a>